-All images, anywhere on my site, are available as fine art gallery prints on coated archival rag paper and are produced with digital pigmented inks.
+All images, anywhere on my site, or my publications, are available as fine art gallery prints on coated archival rag paper and are produced with digital pigmented inks.

 Please contact me, without any obligation, for more detailed information and specific pricing at: